Jaynav04/DataCollection-Challenge/README.md

 1. Use automated browsing to visit the Mars news site.
 Inspect the page to identify which elements to scrape.
 2. Create a Beautiful Soup object and use it to extract text elements from the website.
-3.Extract the titles and preview text of the news articles that you scraped.
+3.Extract the titles and preview text of the news articles that I scraped.
 Store the scraping results in Python data structures as follows:
   - Store each title-and-preview pair in a Python dictionary and, give each dictionary two keys: title and preview.
   - Store all the dictionaries in a Python list
-  - Print the list in your notebook
+  - Print the list into my Jupyter notebook
 4. Optionally, store the scraped data in a file (to ease sharing the data with others).
 To do so, export the scraped data to a JSON file.